GDHouser/USF_CTPE_Bootcamp_Unit_8.6.B_Presentation---Southern-Water-Corp-Economics/README.md

-This was a case study assignment to create a PowerPoint presentation fo teh Southern Water Corp Economics.
+This was a case study assignment to create a PowerPoint presentation of the Southern Water Corp Economics.

 Below is a link to the PowerPoint file: